 When others are working in the field and gleaning and experiencing the joy of being blessed by the owner of the field, I can, like Naomi, be a part of their story celebrating it rather than being resentful because there will come a day when their story brings a return to my own.

-As I hold the byproduct of redemption in my hands, the fruit of God’s blessing in my hands, it brings incredible, gratitude and overwhelming sense of the good news of God…Oh that the women who are holding out their empty arms would return to the house of bread and women whose arms are full would experience the declarative blessing of those around them.
+As I hold the byproduct of redemption in my hands, the fruit of God’s blessing in my hands, it brings incredible gratitude and overwhelming sense of the good news of God…Oh that the women who are holding out their empty arms would return to the house of bread and women whose arms are full would experience the declarative blessing of those around them.
 I am also humbled by the fact that much of the blessings I ever hold in my arms are the result of others who have stepped out in obedience in their own story.

 My greatest concern is so often for the empty handed women still waiting and processing the time frames of God’s redemption for them to be fulfilled.

 Father, as I enter this day …today is a day where I feel my arms are both full and empty.
 I know there is a sense of emptiness in some arenas of my life.
 There are often days when I feel like the Naomi with empty arms and bitter heart wishing that ‘they’ would call me bitter.
 I have felt the grief and sadness of feeling bereft and having no control over my circumstances.
-I know you will use Ruth and Naomi’s story to inspire me to stay in faith and do what is hard because your word in Ruth is a story of promise and a lesson in staying near the house of bread.
+I know you are using this story to inspire me to stay in faith and do what is hard because your word in Ruth is a story of promise and a lesson in staying near the house of bread.
 Stir hope and breathe strength over my empty hands.
 Help me recognise the Ruth’s who will bring blessings to my hands through their obedience and where I am simply a connection to other’s hands in the hand of a redeemer.